mafalda99laracga/nextgen_ansible_advanced_homework/README.md

 ```
 - Then you can launch Ansible Tower "01_Provision Prod Env" and the other templates for PRO environment

+## Notes

+Connection to prod bastion instance didn't work for AWS user in **08_Prod SSH keys three tier app** template,
+To fix this, you could copy manually your ssh keys to bastion host and re-run the workflow from failed step or from start or
+you can modify the AWS Credential in Tower configuration changing to basic authentication with password received by email from Cloudforms.

 License
 -------